Containers on the HPC systems#

 Local builds#

-The most convenient way to create an image is on your own machine, since you will have superuser privileges, and hence the most options to chose from.
-At this point, Apptainer only runs under Linux, so you would have to use a virtual machine when using Windows or macOS.
+If the --fakeroot build option fails because of certain known limitations, you can instead build the image on a local machine where you have superuser privileges.
+Apptainer only runs under Linux, so you’ll have to use a virtual machine when using Windows or macOS.
 For detailed instructions, see the Apptainer Quick Start guide.

 Once your image is built, you can transfer it to the VSC infrastructure to use it.